nbanmp/ethereumctf/readme.md

  - Changing flags does not work, nor do multiple flags.
  - the geth instance doesn't stop and just runs in the background forever.
  - the geth instance is restarted and a new blockchain is created each time.
+ - geth command with domain in enode does not work; it needs an ip

 ## Todo
  - Use the database that already exists instead of the filesystem.